castorini/pyserini/README.md

 ```

 What if we want to fetch term statistics for an analyzed term?
-This can be accomplished by passing in an no-op `Analyzer`:
+This can be accomplished by setting `Analyzer` to None:

 ```python
 term = 'cities'